-The key to a successful law firm website is great content marketing.
-When generating and producing informative content, it’s important to follow best practices for optimal effectiveness.
-Doing so will serve to bring in an ongoing pipeline of new clients and provide consistency for a dynamic, lead-generating representation of your firm, 24/7.
+Content marketing for law firms is crucial to their success.
+That’s why generating and producing informative content and following best practices for optimal effectiveness is important.
+Doing so will serve to bring in an ongoing pipeline of new clients and provide consistency for a dynamic, lead-generating representation of your firm 24/7.

 Here’s how to get it done.

-The legalese that lawyers and law firms use every day isn’t necessarily website appropriate.
-The general public isn’t familiar with the complicated vocabulary of the law and can be “put off” quickly if they don’t understand the language or get the answers they are looking for on your blog or other website pages.
+The legalese that lawyers and law firms use daily isn’t necessarily website-appropriate.
+The general public isn’t familiar with the complicated law vocabulary and can be “put off” quickly if they don’t understand the language or get the answers they seek on your blog or other website pages.

 You can insert hyperlinks to the particular state or federal laws within the content if you’d like to provide added value and reference material.
 The primary goal of your law firm’s website is to give potential clients the answers they need in a way that is not intimidating.
-This will make them feel comfortable and know they can communicate the facts of a case with you easily.
+This will make them feel comfortable and let them know they can easily communicate the facts of a case with you.

 With the enormous amount of information flying around on the internet, it can be difficult to get noticed.
 Search engine rankings are directly affected by quality and consistency.
 How often do you publish a blog about your services?
-This content marketing tool can be a huge booster for the flow of traffic to your website.
+This content marketing tool can be a huge booster for traffic flow to your website.

 Your law firm website content not only needs to be easy to understand and relevant — it also needs to be as easy as possible to scan and glean the appropriate information.
 Guidelines on formatting for scannability include: